Programs & Services

 Social Work

-New York Child Resource Center, Inc. is an approved provider of home and center-based Social Work services through the Early Intervention Program.
+New York Child Resource Center, Inc. provides Social Work as a home-based service through the Early Intervention Program.

 Social work services in Early Intervention focus on supporting the family as a whole.
 This may include helping families understand their child’s developmental needs, navigate the Early Intervention system, develop coping strategies, connect with community resources and support networks, and address family concerns that may affect a child’s development.
 Social work services recognize that supporting the family is an essential part of supporting the child.